apache/beam/src/documentation/programming-guide.md

 ## 5. Pipeline I/O

-When you create a pipeline, you often need to read data from some external source, such as a file in external data sink or a database.
-Likewise, you may want your pipeline to output its result data to a similar external data sink.
+When you create a pipeline, you often need to read data from some external source, such as a file or a database.
+Likewise, you may want your pipeline to output its result data to an external storage system.
 Beam provides read and write transforms for a [number of common data storage types]({{ site.baseurl }}/documentation/io/built-in/).
 If you want your pipeline to read from or write to a data storage format that isn't supported by the